1948 Washington gubernatorial election

 The 1948 Washington gubernatorial election was held on November 2, 1948.
 Republican nominee Arthur B. Langlie defeated incumbent Democrat Monrad Wallgren with 50.50% of the vote in a rematch of the 1944 contest.

-Primary elections
+Primary election

-Primary elections were held on September 14, 1948.
+The primary election was held on September 14, 1948.
+At the time, Washington used a blanket primary for nominations, with all candidates appearing on the same ballot and the highest candidate for each party being nominated.